 - Travelers' health (US Center for Disease Control & Prevention)

 Please note: we are not a travel vaccination clinic and can not offer advice on travel vaccines for adults or children

 If your child's immunisations are not up to date your GP can develop a catch up program with you.
 Please contact our Immunisation Team if you have questions about a catch up schedule.
 Please ensure you have a catch up program before you attend a public infant immunisation session.
 Immunisation catch up programs take time to develop and we cannot develop a program with you during an infant immunisation session.

 All parents/guardians planning to enrol their child at childcare or kindergarten in Victoria must provide the service with evidence that their child is:

 - unable to be fully immunised for medical reasons.

-Your GP or immunisation nurse will refer to national clinical guidelines to determine what vaccines are recommended at what age, what needs to be on a catch-up program and what is considered a valid medical reason not to be fully immunised.
+Your GP or immunisation nurse will determine what vaccines are recommended at what age, what needs to be on a catch-up program and what is considered a valid medical reason not to be fully immunised.